Resources for Teachers

-Each teacher/school must email their qualifying students’ course grades and stanine scores to firstname.lastname@example.org, at the end of the course.
+Each teacher/school must email their qualifying students’ course grades and stanine scores using the Grade Report Template to email@example.com, by July 1.
 Privacy laws do not allow PLTW’s assessment company to share its data.
-RIT will be kept confidential and will not be shared.
+RIT will keep this information confidential and it will not be shared.

 As students prepare to submit college applications, they should request a free transcript showing their college credits.
-A transcript request form can be downloaded from www.rit.edu/pltw
+A transcript request form can be downloaded from here.

 If a former PLTW student attends RIT, the letter (A, B, C) grade received from RIT is counted towards his/her RIT grade point average.
 If the student goes to another university, the credits are usually transferred without a letter grade.

-Since these students are receiving college credit for college-level work, there are certain rules that must be followed by every PLTW-certified school to ensure the integrity of the exam and process:
+Since these students are receiving college credit for college-level work, there are certain rules that must be followed by every PLTW school to ensure the integrity of the exam and process: